vmware-labs/reconciler-runtime/README.md

 **Example:**

-A Sequence is commonly used in a ParentReconciler, but may be used anywhere a SubReconciler a accepted.
+A Sequence is commonly used in a ParentReconciler, but may be used anywhere a SubReconciler is accepted.

 ```go
 func FunctionReconciler(c reconcilers.Config) *reconcilers.ParentReconciler {